 Ed's Shed: How to Tell If Your Guitar’s Neck Needs to be Adjusted

-I realize that you’re keen to dig out some tools and learn how to repair your faulty nut.
+I realize you’re eager to dig out some tools and learn how to repair your faulty nut.
 Me too.
 We’re almost there, but, just for a moment, let’s take it down a notch.
 Think baby steps.

 Those nasty string buzzes and rattles can also be caused by nut slots that are cut too low.
 In extreme cases, the string(s) might actually be sitting on the first fret; or often a string just has to be close enough to the fret to make contact when it’s struck open.